premail/premail/README.md

 each email.

 * `index.mjml`: This file includes all the component files.
-You shouldn't normally need to edit this unless you are re-ordering the structure.
+You shouldn't normally need to edit this unless you are re-ordering the structure or changing the `lang` value.
 * `content`: This folder holds files that will *always* change in each email -- the title, preview text, header/hero area and main body.
 * `structure`: This folder holds files that may *sometimes* change in each